rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`bipolarValuedSets4` below we illustrate the disjunctive and conjunctive fusion operators.

 .. code-block:: pycon
-   :caption: Working with bipolar-valued sets IV
+   :caption: Disjunctive and conjunctive fusion of bpv-sets
    :name: bipolarValuedSets4
    :linenos:
    :emphasize-lines: 3-7,10-14